 Besides the above, I offer massage and hydrotherapy treatments from " the cottage" at Lake Pleasant Chalets.

-Credits for photos below belong to Bob Hopkins (Tai Chi in the studio) and Luana Laubscher for (Tai Chi at the water's edge)
+Credits for photos above belong to Bob Hopkins (Tai Chi in the studio) and Luana Laubscher for (Tai Chi at the water's edge)

 To read more about Briony's childhood recollections go to Village Life.